VENUCODE/docs/README.md

 # Tars Documentation

-Welcome to the official documentation for Tars - the AI agent platform that helps businesses create intelligent conversational agents.
+Welcome to the official documentation for Tars - the AI Agent platform that helps businesses create intelligent conversational agents.

-This documentation covers everything you need to know about building, deploying, and managing AI agents on the Tars platform.
+This documentation covers everything you need to know about building, deploying, and managing AI Agents on the Tars platform.

 ## What is Tars?

-Tars is a comprehensive AI agent platform that enables businesses to create intelligent conversational agents for customer support, sales, and automation.
+Tars is a comprehensive AI Agent platform that enables businesses to create intelligent conversational agents for customer support, sales, and automation.
 Our platform combines:

 - **AI Agents**: Intelligent conversational entities powered by advanced language models
 - **Knowledge Bases**: Vector-based information storage for semantic search and retrieval